Bubba Wallace is unapologetic in striking new Root Insurance ad

 All of this is to say you’d have to drive pretty far to find a more polarizing figure in NASCAR than Bubba Wallace.
 In a new ad for Root Insurance, the brand embraces that dynamic unapologetically.

-Created by Tool of North America and director Wesley Walker, it’s a dark portrait of Wallace, working out and racing in the rain, punctuated by a cacophony of media questions, flashes of a noose and a Confederate flag, references to President Trump’s tweet about him, and a raging redneck holding up an “apologize” sign.
+Created by Tool of North America and director Wesley Walker, it’s a dark portrait of Wallace, working out and racing in the rain, punctuated by a cacophony of media questions, flashes of a noose and a Confederate flag, references to President Trump’s tweet about him, and a raging crowd holding up “apologize” signs.
 Then we see a young Black fan watching the racer with admiration.
 Wallace ignores the cackled questioning and the mics shoved in his face as he walks away, and the ad fades to the tagline, “Progress Owes No Apology.”

 Root Insurance is a rising name in insurance using mobile tech, machine learning, and AI to disrupt auto insurance.
 It is targeting a valuation of more than $6 billion in an upcoming IPO.
 Chief brand officer Kelly Ruoff says the spot is aimed at an audience they define as socially aware and culturally connected—people who make purchasing decisions based on an alignment of values, and will reward a brand for doing the right thing.
 The goal here was to tell Wallace’s story with a wider audience and show the brand’s support of him in the process.